muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

     locationals     | leading 0L
 ```

-# Features For Superset Grammars
+## Features Reserved For Superset Grammars

 Muldis Object Notation is designed around a minimized set of *syntactic
 namespaces* in order to leave as much useful syntax as possible for